aerann/aerann/README.md

 ### Hi!
 I'm Ann👋

 ##### A bit about me:
-- 🎒 A third-year software engineering student at McMaster University
+- 🎒 A third-year Software Engineering student at McMaster University
-- 🌴 Interested in full-stack development and DevOps
+- 🌴 Interested in Full-Stack development and DevOps
 - 🚵‍♀️ I spend my free time learning pieces on the piano, biking, and researching new switches for my keyboard :)

 ##### Feel free to contact me!